-Below I’m giving you my best tips on creating a website that your viewers will LOVE to visit.
+Below I’m giving you my 10 tips on creating a user-friendly website that your viewers will LOVE to visit.

 Follow these recommendations and I’m sure you’ll see an improvement in both user experience and lower bounce rates.

-- High speed loading: Invest time (and maybe money) into making your site load in 3 seconds or less.
+3. High Speed Loading: Invest time (and maybe money) into making your site load in 3 seconds or less.
 Visitors get frustrated with slow sites and may leave if it hasn’t loaded quickly.
 It looks unprofessional to have a slow website these days.
 Test your site speed at GTMetrix.

-- Have great Mobile + Tablet versions: Visitors will also get frustrated with a site that doesn’t load a well-designed responsive version for the device they’re using.
+4. Have a great Mobile & Tablet versions: Visitors will also get frustrated with a site that doesn’t load a well-designed responsive version for the device they’re using.
 Mobile is the most important, but tablet is also essential.